 It consists of a standing operational team of cyber liaison officers from several EU Member States and non-EU cooperation partners, who are based in Europol headquarters and complemented with EC3 staff.
 The cyber liaison officers come from:

-- 9 EU Member States (Austria, France, Germany, Italy, the Netherlands, Romania, Poland, Sweden and Spain, which is represented by two agencies: Policía Nacional and Guardia Civil) );
+- 13 EU Member States (Austria, Belgium, Czechia, Finland, France, Germany, Italy, the Netherlands, Romania, Poland, Sweden, Denmark and Spain, which is represented by two agencies: Policía Nacional and Guardia Civil);

-- 7 non-EU partner countries (Australia, Canada, Colombia, Norway, Switzerland, the United Kingdom, and the United States, which is represented by two agencies: the Federal Bureau of Investigation and Secret Service);
+- 7 non-EU partner countries (Australia, Canada, Colombia*, Norway, Switzerland, the United Kingdom, and the United States, which is represented by four agencies: the Federal Bureau of Investigation, the Secret Service, the Internal Revenue Service, and the Homeland Security Investigations);

 - Europol’s European Cybercrime Centre (EC3).